 If the damage is within a file data block, then the file can safely be removed, thereby clearing the error from the system.
-The first step is to try to locate the file by using the find command and specify the object number that is identified in the zpool status output under DATASET/OBJECT/RANGE output as the inode number to find.
+Use the zpool status -v command to display a list of filenames with persistent errors.
 For example: